Purpose of the endeavor

 - The desirable (positive) attributes are connected to the undesirable (negative) attributes

-- Of the list of positive attributes, one can extract the strengths of the subject, which can be confirmed by means of psychometric methods, and the weaknesses – which can be applied to personal branding and career management
+- Of the list of positive attributes, one can extract the strengths of the subject, which can be confirmed using psychometric methods, and the weaknesses – which can be applied to personal branding and career management.

 - Based on the findings, one can perform a SWOT analysis of the subject.

-If these have been met, then the objectivity of the study is granted by clearly setting certain positive attributes and certain negative attributes, as an average of the respondents’ subjectivity.
-Thus, the 360-degree evaluation is performed.
+If these have been met, the study’s objectivity is granted by clearly setting specific positive attributes and certain negative attributes as an average of the respondents’ subjectivity.
+Thus, a 360-degree evaluation is performed.

 Step 1.
-One sets professional categories and personal categories, equal in terms of the number of people included in them.
+One sets professional and personal categories equal in terms of the number of people included.

 Step 2.
-For each category, one sets a list of persons that are asked (via e-mail and telephone) the following: which are 4 positive features and 4 negative features, that first to come to mind, subjectively, related to the subject of the evaluation.
-One writes down the answers of these persons in a compressed manner, such as a table (the participants in the workshop and the consultancy clients receive a table both in electronic and printed form).
+For each category, one sets a list of persons that are asked (via e-mail and telephone) the following: 4 positive features and 4 negative features that first come to mind, subjectively, related to the subject of the evaluation.
+Then, one writes down the answers of these persons in a compressed manner, such as a table (the participants in the workshop and the consultancy clients receive a table both in electronic and printed form).

 The selection criteria for those who have responded.
 Respondents:

-- Those who are predominantly included in a context (they have formed an impression of the subject from a certain viewpoint)
+- Those who are predominantly included in a context (they have formed an impression of the subject from a particular viewpoint)

-- With whom the subject has kept in touch during the time the evaluation has taken place
+- With whom the issue has kept in touch during the time the evaluation has taken place

-- Who has a high intuitive capacity of knowing others, either by the nature of their relationship with the subject or by the nature of their profession
+- Who has a high intuitive capacity to know others, either by the nature of their relationship with the subject or by the nature of their profession